 How much should a ‘Photographer per hour’ charge?

 It depends on the photographer.
-Some guys are living in Joburg, another in Durban, on in PE, and most of us are based in Cape Town – the mecca of all things photographic in Africa in many ways!
-We all have different living costs, and the markets are not as competitive in Port Elizabeth as say, Joburg.
-Added to that, a junior photographer with one year of experience shouldn’t earn as much as another with ten – and though everyone must be a pro and be able to match certain standards, it is totally fair to pay a better, faster photographer more as they will deliver quality product much faster.
+Some guys are living in Jo’burg, another in Durban, one in Port Elizabeth, and three of us are based in Cape Town – the mecca of all things photographic in Africa in many ways!
+We all have different living costs, and the markets are not as competitive in Port Elizabeth as say, Jo’burg.
+Added to that, a junior photographer with one year of experience shouldn’t earn as much as another with ten.
+And though everyone must be a pro and be able to match certain standards, it is totally fair to pay a better, faster photographer more as they will deliver quality product much faster.
 I strongly belive in the economimc idea of ‘perfect competition’ which lets everyone set their own price, and the market slowly separates the boys from the men – which is probably not such a policitically correct term to use anymore.
 What should you pay a photographer if you’re the client?
 I’d suggest you think about what value they add to your business, and compare it to their quote.
 When I started out, Real Estate agents wanted to pay R300-500 per home shoot and from my side, it just was not worth the time, petrol, effort etc. It may be different if they could guarantee four shoots a day of an hour each, all situated next to each other but a scenario like that has perhaps happened twice in six years.